T-V-J/HelloWorld/README.md

 # HelloWorld
 A C++ Hello World project, using CMake, ninja, ccache, and GitHub Actions.

-> I use this to test GitHub Action.
+> I use this to test GitHub Action on CMake.

 # Documentation
 This project was used as an example for these two blog entries: